 Welcome to the History of Washington Rowing!
 This is the continuously updated published history of the Washington Rowing program... more about who we are is here - About Us

-With the huge success of Daniel James Brown's bestselling non-fiction work The Boys in the Boat (link to our section on the 1936 team is here - The 1936 Olympic Rowing Team), we have seen thousands of new readers come to the pages here to learn more about the traditions and people that have been a part of this team over the years.
-From Hiram Conibear to Dolly Callow; from Al Ulbrickson to Jan Harville; from Bobby Moch to Mary Whipple... it is the strong, dedicated people that have shaped our program into what it is today.
+With the huge success of Daniel James Brown's bestselling non-fiction work The Boys in the Boat (link to the 1936 team is here - The 1936 Olympic Rowing Team), we have seen thousands of new readers come to these pages to learn more about the traditions and people that have been a part of this team over the years.
+From Hiram Conibear to Dolly Callow; Al Ulbrickson to Jan Harville; Bob Moch to Mary Whipple... it is the strong, dedicated people that have shaped our program into what it is today.

 As the tradition continues at Washington, we welcome you to these pages to learn more about our past and the people and events that have shaped us.
 At Washington, our values begin with our past and the lessons that rowing teaches.
 George Pocock, in his address at the 1965 Varsity Boat Club Banquet said this: "Harmony.
 Balance.
 Rhythm.
 These three things stay with you your whole life..."
 These are the words that shape who we are.
 Enjoy!